jackieeth/bitcoin-world-assets/README.md

 - **Metaverse Markup Language** (3D data)

 ## Challenges we ran into
-The biggest challenge is to make it obvious for people to recognize the place to build digital worlds is on BTC blocks.
+The biggest challenge is to make it obvious for people to recognize that **the place** to build digital worlds is on BTC blocks.
 Other than that, there are a few more things:
 1. It is tricky to define the ownership of BTC blocks.
-Can block ownership be defined by social consensus like the way `.bitmap` text inscription was formulated?
-Is there BTC-centric convention and history that we can follow?
+Can block ownership be claimed by social consensus, like the way `.bitmap` text inscription was formulated?
+Is there a BTC-centric convention and history that we can follow?
 Is there a definition given by cryptographic proofs?
-2. We have to use multiple APIs and our own calculations related to Sat indexing and rarity data.
-There are BTC block images based on BitFeed representation algorithm, but there are 840k+ of those.
+2. We had to use multiple APIs and our calculations related to Sat indexing and rarity data.
+There are BTC block images based on the BitFeed representation algorithm, but there are 840k+ of those.
 We need an efficient way to index and present them.
-3. Visualizing each BTC blocks can be tricky because there is a new block every 10 minutes.
-Although, mempool.space has the visualization but there shall be an integrated API for devs to use those images or 3d data easily.
+3. Visualizing each BTC block can be tricky because there is a new block every 10 minutes.
+Although mempool.space has the visualization but there shall be an integrated API for devs to use those images or 3d data easily.
-4. It'd be great to have more devs to build things on BTC blocks, but how we can make this process easier and enjoyable.
+4. It'd be great to have more devs to build things on BTC blocks, but how can we make this process easier and enjoyable?

 ## Accomplishments that we're proud of